 ECE 2400 / ENGRD 2140 Computer Systems Programming

-This new course aims to provide a strong foundation in the principles, practices, and art of computer systems programming using C and C++, the languages of choice for system-level programmers.
+This course aims to provide a strong foundation in the principles, practices, and art of computer systems programming using C and C++, the languages of choice for system-level programmers.
 The course is structured into three parts.
-In the first part, students will learn basic C programming (e.g., static typing, functions, control flow, arrays, strings, pointers, dynamic memory management); students will then apply their knowledge of C to explore basic algorithm techniques (e.g., recursion, divide-and-conquer, dynamic programming), basic algorithms (e.g., complexity analysis; abstract data types such as lists and vectors; abstract data types such as sequences, stacks, queues, sets, maps).
-In the second part, students will transition from C to C++ and then use C++ to explore four programming paradigms: object-oriented programming (e.g., C++ classes and inheritance for dynamic polymorphism), generic programming (e.g., C++ templates for static polymorphism), functional programming (e.g., C++ functors and lambdas), and concurrent programming (e.g., C++ threads and atomics); students will then apply their knowledge of C++ to explore more advanced algorithms and data structures (e.g., binary search trees, priority queues, hash tables, graphs, spanning trees).
+In the first part, students will learn basic C programming (e.g., functions, conditional statements, and iteration statements; recursion; static typing; pointers; arrays; dynamic allocation); students will then apply then apply their knowledge of C to explore basic data structures and algorithms (e.g., complexity analysis; abstract data types such as lists and vectors; abstract data types such as sequences, stacks, queues, sets, and maps; sorting algorithms).
+In the second part, students will transition from C to C++ and then use C++ to explore four programming paradigms: object-oriented programming (e.g., C++ classes and inheritance for dynamic polymorphism), generic programming (e.g., C++ templates for static polymorphism), functional programming (e.g., C++ functors and lambdas), and concurrent programming (e.g., C++ threads and atomics); students will then apply their knowledge of C++ to explore more advanced algorithms and data structures (e.g., binary search trees, priority queues, hash tables, graphs).
 In the third part, students will explore systems programming in the UNIX environment using POSIX I/O, processes, and threads.
-The course includes a strong emphasis on both theoretical and practical design trade-offs.
-A series of programming assignments enable students to apply what they have learned to interesting real-world problems and to gain experience with UNIX software development including command line development tools, distributed version control, unit testing frameworks, continuous integration, debugging, profiling, and code optimization.
-In the final two programming assignments, students will work in pairs to implement a simple in-memory caching database and a high-performance handwriting recognition system which uses machine learning to automatically classify handwritten letters.
+The course includes hands-on discussion sections and a series of programming assignments for students to apply what they have learned to interesting real-world problems and to gain experience with UNIX software development including command line development tools, distributed version control, unit testing frameworks, continuous integration, debugging tools, and performance evaluation.
+In the final programming assignment, students will work in pairs to design, implement, test, and evaluate a high-performance handwriting recognition system which uses machine learning to automatically classify handwritten letters.

 ECE 5745 Complex Digital ASIC Design